Effective Pest Control In Frisco, Texas

-- Avoiding the use of mulch around your property.
+- Avoid the use of mulch around your property.

-- Keeping at least a 2-foot barrier between wooden portions of your building and the soil.
+- Keep at least a 2-foot barrier between wooden portions of your building and the soil.

-- Reducing sources of excess moisture such as water-damaged wood and faulty gutter systems.
+- Reduce sources of excess moisture such as water-damaged wood and faulty gutter systems.

 - Cutting tree limbs and brush away from your exterior walls.

 For the most effective termite control and prevention methods, turn to the pest experts here at All-Safe Pest & Termite.
 We are ready to handle your termite problems so you can focus on the things that are most important to you.
 Reach out to us today for more information about our termite control process.

 How To Avoid Mosquito Bites In Frisco

 Mosquitoes are notorious for the itchy bites they leave.
 But the truth is, we should be less concerned about the itch and more concerned with what vector-borne illnesses these parasites may be transmitting to us.
 There is a long list of mosquito-related illnesses, so doing everything to reduce your exposure to them is crucial.
 Here are some helpful tips: